 FOREWORD

-This Indian Standard (Part 1) was adopted by the Bureau of Indian Standards after the draft finalized by the Diamond Core and Waterwell Drilling Sectional Committee, had been approved by the Mechanical Engineering Divisional Council.
+This Indian Standard (Part 1) (Second Revision) was adopted by the Bureau of Indian Standards, after the draft finalized by the Diamond Core and Waterwell Drilling Sectional Committee, had been approved by the Mechanical Engineering Divisional Council.

 The criteria laid down in this standard are generally used for exploration, mining, drifting, foundation testing, grout drilling and soil/strata investigation may serve as guidelines for use by the manufacturers and the users of diamond core drills.

-This Indian Standard (Part 1) was first published in 1986 and subsequently revised in 2005.
-The second revision has been brought out for incorporating the modifications found necessary as a result of experience gained with the use of this standard.
+This standard was first published in 1986 and subsequently revised in 2005.
+This revision has been brought out for incorporating the modifications found necessary as a result of experience gained with the use of this standard.
 Also, in this revision, the standard has been brought into the latest style and format of Indian Standards, and references wherever applicable have been updated.
-The following major changes have been incorporated revision:
+The following major changes have been incorporated in this revision:

 The scope and title of the standard has been modified;